2017–18 KNVB Cup

-The 2017–18 KNVB Cup was the 100th season of the annual Dutch national football cup competition.
-It commenced on 19 September 2017 with the first of six rounds and concluded on 22 April 2018 with the final at De Kuip in Rotterdam.
+The 2017–18 KNVB Cup was the 100th edition of the Dutch national football annual knockout tournament for the KNVB Cup.
+64 teams contested, beginning on 19 September 2017 with the first of six rounds and ending on 22 April 2018 at the final at De Kuip in Rotterdam.

 The defending champions were Vitesse from the Eredivisie, who beat AZ 2–0 in the final in the previous season on 30 April 2017.
+They were unable to defend their title after losing to AVV Swift in the first round.

-The winner will automatically qualify for the third preliminary round of the 2018–19 edition of the UEFA Europa League.
-The winner will also participate in the 2018 edition of the Johan Cruyff Shield, the Dutch Supercup match at the start of the following season between the Cup winner and the champions of the 2017–18 Eredivisie.
+Feyenoord automatically qualified for the third preliminary round of the 2018–19 edition of the UEFA Europa League.
+The also contested in the 2018 edition of the Johan Cruyff Shield, the Dutch Supercup match at the start of the following season between the Cup winner and the champions of the 2017–18 Eredivisie, PSV.

 Calendar

 First preliminary round

 Matches scheduled on 19 August 2017.

 Second preliminary round

 First round

 The draw of the first round was done on 26 August 2017.
 64 teams participated and played on 19, 20 or 21 September 2017.